Overview

 How It Works

-buildRejectionContext produces a typed JSON object the model
+createOpenRouterToolGate returns a typed JSON object the

-understands (sigil_decision, sigil_message, sigil_next_steps), so the agent
+model understands (sigil_decision, sigil_message, sigil_next_steps) as the

-adjusts instead of blindly retrying.
-The model never executes anything: your host
+tool result, so the agent adjusts instead of blindly retrying.
+The model never

-remains the single enforcement point.
+executes anything: your host remains the single enforcement point.

 Notes

 - This pattern is provider-agnostic.
-The same
+The same OpenRouter tool gate governs OpenAI, Anthropic, Google, and open-weight models served through OpenRouter.

-checkIntentcall governs OpenAI, Anthropic, Google, and open-weight models served through OpenRouter. - If you also expose MCP servers to the agent, govern those calls with the Sigil MCP Proxy so MCP tools are authorized at the protocol layer as well.
+recordOpenRouterModelUsageAndCheckBudget(response, sigilConfig)after each model response and before the next model step or tool execution. - If you also expose MCP servers to the agent, govern those calls with the Sigil MCP Proxy so MCP tools are authorized at the protocol layer as well.

 - For multi-turn loops, the OpenRouter Agent SDK